 - A student can make payments over the web on his/her account through the Touchnet system.
 These web payments feed into Banner.
 A file is sent with all internet payments and that information is automatically posted in Banner.
 All Banner transactions are posted into IRIS in a daily batch.
 IRIS is the main accounting system.

-- Branch offices in Selmer, Parsons, Ripley, Somerville, and Jackson collect cash which is deposited in an account subject to withdrawal by UT System-wide staff only.
+- Center offices in Selmer, Parsons, Ripley, Somerville, and Jackson collect cash which is deposited in an account subject to withdrawal by UT System-wide staff only.
 Other offices such as athletics may make deposits but may not make withdrawals.
-None of the UT Martin staff can withdraw monies from the other offices or branches.
+None of the UT Martin staff can withdraw monies from the other offices or centers.